BlankOn/irgsh-go/README.md

 GPG signature is used as authentication bearer on any submission attemp.
 Hence, you will need to register maintainer's public key to `irgsh`'s GPG keystore (read Initial setup).

-### Initial setup
+## Initial setup

 Please refer to `/etc/irgsh/config.yml` for available preferences.
+Change it as you need.

 #### Builder